METAFFORDANCE - Visualise Your Future Actions

 For 20-29 yr olds (a high-risk group) the risk almost triples from 20 times more likely to have a fatal accident at .05 blood alcohol content...to over 50 times more likely to have a fatal accident at .08 BAC.

 Are you likely to have an accident?
-Click on graph:
+Click on graph - shows previous (.08) and recently changed NEW limits of (.05):

 The effects of alcohol on driving (New Zealand)